PharaohTools/ptconfigure/README.md

 ...This will display the help for that module, and tell you a list of available alias for the module command, and the available actions too.

 You'll be able to automate any action from any available module into an autopilot file, or run it from the CLI.
-I'm working on a web front end, but you can also use JSON output and the PostInput module to use any module from an API.

 ## Or some examples